-- Member of the Supervisory Board of Stichting Triodos Holding. - First appointed in 1998.
-Term of appointment: until 2010. - Nationality: Dutch. - Number of Triodos Bank Depository Receipts: 166
+- First appointed in 2010.
+Term of appointment: until 2013

+- Nationality: Dutch

+- Number of Depository Receipts: 0

 In relation to the members of the board, the Issuer is not aware of (i) any convictions in relation to fraudulent offences in the last five years; (ii) any bankruptcies, receiverships or liquidations of any entities to which they were associated in the last five years; (iii) any official public incrimination and/or sanctions of such person by statutory or regulatory authorities (including designated professional bodies) or disqualification by a court from acting as a member of the administrative, management or supervisory bodies of an issuer or from acting in the management or conduct of the affairs of any issuer in the last five years.